 - A bone marrow biopsy is a sample from your bone to check for myeloma cells.

 - An x-ray, CT, PET, or MRI may be done to find cancer in your body.
-You may be given contrast dye to help the cancer show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+You may be given contrast liquid to help the cancer show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is multiple myeloma treated?